Archives: FAQ

 The optimal times for the Annapurna Base Camp trek are during the pre-monsoon (spring) season from March to May and the post-monsoon (autumn) season from September to November.
 These periods provide the best weather conditions and the clearest views of the mountains.

-What are the highlights of Annapurna Base Camp Trek?
+What is the duration of the Annapurna Base Camp Trek?